 - Toss the sauce with the cooked fettuccine and serve with chopped parsley and a sprinkle of black pepper and some vegan parmesan cheese (optional).

-*If you have a coconut allergy or wish to use a different option, you can also make this with other non-dairy options like soy milk or almond milk.
-In this case use 1 and 2/3 cups non-dairy milk.
-However, the result will not be as rich.
+- Coconut milk: If you have a coconut allergy or wish to use a different option, you can also make this with other non-dairy options like soy milk or almond milk.
+In this case use 1 and ⅔ cups (400ml) non-dairy milk.
+However, the result will likely not be as rich.

-*Make It Gluten-Free: Switch the all purpose flour for a gluten-free all purpose flour blend along with a gluten free pasta.
+- Make It Gluten-Free: Switch the all purpose flour for a gluten-free all purpose flour blend and use a gluten free pasta.

 - Nutritional information includes pasta.

 - This recipe was first published in September 2017.
 Updated with extra tips and notes.